smecsia/gawain/README.md

 of [correlation identifiers](http://camel.apache.org/correlation-identifier.html) and values.
 Aggregation can happen on any node of the cluster and thus must be performed concurrently.
 Gawain uses the [distributed locks](http://en.wikipedia.org/wiki/Distributed_lock_manager) for that purpose.
+* `state` represents the single value identified by aggregation key and can contain any accumulated data.
+* `repository` is a storage for states.
+It can be in-memory or can represent the distributed map of values.
 * `timer` is a scheduled job, which can perform any operations periodically with given schedule.

 ```groovy